The Wayfarer’s Repose

 “Not far, the stable.
 We must get inside!”
 The satyr pushed past Brota, and he and the red haired human slammed into the door throwing it open.

 Brota was the last to enter.
-Her shield raised, her mace ready, and backed in behind them.
+Her shield raised, her mace ready, she backed in behind them.

-“Golar!” cried Adelaide.
-She rushed over to her son, pushing through the elven family.
+“Golar!”
+His mom cried out in a nervous panic.
+She rushed over to her son, pushing through the elven family without regard.

 “Several somethings,” said Stephan.
 He slammed the entrance door behind Brota.

-“Your sister is out back.
-In the bathhouse.” said Adelaide.
+“Your sister is out back.” said Adelaide.
 She looked to the back door with alarm in her hazel eyes.

 “I’ll go get her,” said Golar.
 He rested a hand on his mother’s shoulder, then passed her toward the back door.